bafulton/OfficeAddIns/To Do.md

 B&S Add-Ins Thoughts

- - finish adding support for QB Online TB clean (see email & attachment in errors folder)
+ - fix Replace Functions error--unsure what's going on
  - fix compare values error (see spreadsheet in errors folder for example of problem)
  - when headers are rolled forward, can they detect it's a new year and remind users to update risk levels?
  - add link function should allow you to double-click an already selected cell to indicate it should be the link target
- - Fix Word template
+ - fix Word template

  - remove hyperlinks removes all cell formatting (color/data type/borders/etc.)
  - add "Center Across Cells" functionality? (vs. merge & center)